How To Save Money On Packaging In The Long Run

 To ensure proper packaging traceability, food and beverage producers must be able to quickly identify and locate products in the supply chain.

-Collaborative robots – or cobots – bring efficiency to the packaging process.
+Collaborative robots – or cobots – from Universal Robots bring efficiency to the packaging process.
 Their lightweight and slim design make them ideal for a range of different tasks such as stacking, lifting, and palletizing.
 The robotic arm can be reprogrammed for a range of different tasks and the efficient design and operation mean longer service intervals, leading to a reduction in maintenance costs.

 Collaborative robots can work in conditions from humid greenhouses to refrigerated rooms to tending hot ovens, relieving employees from repetitive tasks that can cause injury in unfavorable environments.